 - 6.2.3.1 Use the Urban Growth Area (UGA) (see Schedule B) as a primary planning tool, supporting new growth and intensification within the UGA. - 6.2.3.2 All new lots within the Urban Growth Area shall be connected to municipal services.
-Alternative servicing may be considered if feasible.
+Alternative servicing may be considered if feasible. - 6.2.3.3 New residential areas, outside the Urban Growth Area without sewer servicing, shall be limited to a maximum density of 1 unit per hectare.
+An increase in density may be considered if the specified area is added to the UGA and municipal services are extended.

-- 6.2.3.3 New residential areas, outside the Urban Growth Area without sewer servicing, shall generally be limited to a maximum density of 1 unit per hectare.
-An increase in density may be considered if municipal services are extended and the area is either: - i. designated Low Density Residential and added to the UGA; or - ii. designated Rural Residential and the lots created by subdivision are clustered to protect environmental values, such as contemplated in the Country Residential Zone.1. - 6.2.3.4 Future changes to the Urban Growth Area may be considered on the basis of the following: - .1 affordability and efficiency of a utility extensions to the area; - .2 proximity to an urban node such as Downtown, Lower Town, or Trout Creek; - .3 proximity to recreational amenities; - .4 impact on natural environment and agricultural land; - .5 findings of the neighbourhood plan; and - .6 community need of a proposed development type. - 6.2.3.5 Continue to support and participate in regional planning initiatives beyond municipal boundaries, as suggested in the Regional Growth Strategy initiative. - 6.2.3.6 Work cooperatively and communicate effectively with First Nations. - 6.2.3.7 Limit visible commercial development along Highway 97 with the exception of the section between Prairie Valley Rd. and Rosedale Ave. - 6.2.3.8 In accordance with s.
+- 6.2.3.4 Low Density Residential areas outside the Urban Growth Area with sewer servicing shall be limited to the maximum density allowed within a Low Density Residential (LDR) designation.
+An increase in density may be considered if the UGA is extended. - 6.2.3.5 Future changes to the Urban Growth Area may be considered on the basis of the following: - .1 affordability and efficiency of a utility extensions to the area; - .2 proximity to an urban node such as Downtown, Lower Town, or Trout Creek; - .3 proximity to recreational amenities; - .4 impact on natural environment and agricultural land; - .5 findings of the neighbourhood plan; and - .6 community need of a proposed development type. - 6.2.3.6 Continue to support and participate in regional planning initiatives beyond municipal boundaries, as suggested in the Regional Growth Strategy initiative. - 6.2.3.7 Work cooperatively and communicate effectively with First Nations. - 6.2.3.8 Limit visible commercial development along Highway 97 with the exception of the section between Prairie Valley Rd. and Rosedale Ave. - 6.2.3.9 In accordance with s.
 904 of the Local Government Act, the District may adopt zoning bylaws that offer a density bonus for different density regulations within a zone.
 The District will consider density bonusing in exchange for the delivery of commensurate public benefits.
 The District may consider density bonusing in the following circumstances: - .1 For intensive residential development; - .2 For resort and commercial projects; - .3 Where one or more of the following public benefits is proposed: affordable housing or contribution to a reserve fund held by the District to support the development of affordable housing; increased public open space, the enhancement of public cultural and recreation assets; and the acquisition of or expenditures for the necessary equipment to service higher elevation buildings and other fire department related amenities; and - .4 For projects that incorporate energy-efficient building design utilizing strategies to reduce the use of energy and water, utilize waste heat, or provide a renewable energy source to reduce greenhouse gas emissions.